simonsobs/PSpipe/project/maps2params/README.rst

     python maps_to_params_mc_analysis.py global.dict

 Now that we have simulations spectra, we should generate analytical covariances matrices

 .. code:: shell

     python get_maps_to_params_covariance.py global.dict

 Again for this step, mpi is recommended.

-It's time to plot the results
+We are done ! it's time to plot the results,

 .. code:: shell

     python maps_to_params_mc_plot_spectra.py global.dict